- Reviewed: 9 March 2023, 11:10 NZDT

 Related news features

-There have been several occasions over the past few years when political issues and protest events in Cambodia have turned violent.
-New Zealanders are advised to avoid all demonstrations and political gatherings as they have the potential to result in violence.
-We advise monitoring local media and adhering to any instructions issued by the local authorities.
+Political protests and demonstrations occur in Cambodia and have occasionally turned violent.
+New Zealanders are advised to avoid all demonstrations and political gatherings as even those intended to be peaceful have the potential to result in violence.
+We advise monitoring local media and following any instructions from local authorities.

 There is a danger from unexploded landmines in many rural parts of Cambodia, particularly along the border with Thailand.
-We recommend you remain on well- used roads and paths as mined areas are often unmarked.
+We strongly recommend you remain on well-used roads and paths as mined areas are often unmarked.

 New Zealanders travelling or living in Cambodia should have a comprehensive travel insurance policy in place that includes provision for medical evacuation by air.

 New Zealanders in Cambodia are encouraged to register their details with the Ministry of Foreign Affairs and Trade.

 The New Zealand Embassy Bangkok, Thailand is accredited to Cambodia

 Street Address M Thai Tower, 14th floor, All Seasons Place, 87 Wireless Road, Bangkok Postal Address PO Box 2719, Bangkok 10500 Telephone +66 2 254 2530 Fax +66 2 253 9045 Email email@example.com Web Site http://www.mfat.govt.nz/thailand Hours Mon-Fri 0800-1200, 1300-1630 hrs

 See our regional advice for South East Asia